 It was a great night & certainly won’t be the last time i see Lissie.
 Afterwards, i briefly met my friends Julia & Nadine.
 Quite funny we’d not seen each other for ages & yet within the space of a couple of weeks we’d reconnected twice (Skunk Anansie night was great fun).
 When i got back to Cockfosters my car was iced over quite hard.
 Still, didn’t take long to clear it.
 Got home around 02.15 am.

 The O2 Academy priority can be useful,but, they need to make everyone aware of it, or rather in this case which door its at!
 I’ve used it here a few times & we always queued at the side & then the queue gets split at the front.
-So you can imagine my annoyance after queueing for hours to find out they’d change the door they’re using now which is usually for guest passes etc. But luck was on my side as we still managed fron row 😉 Already the best thing about tonight is i’ll get to meet some of my friends from the old Skunk Board days.
+So you can imagine my annoyance after queuing for hours to find out they’d change the door they’re using now which is usually for guest passes etc. But luck was on my side as we still managed front row 😉 Already the best thing about tonight is i’ll get to meet some of my friends from the old Skunk Board days.
 In the queue i met Audrey, Faizal, & Alex.

 Tonight we also get the support act ” Bones”.
 I really enjoyed their set & had to video a song :